If There Is One Photo That Needs To Be Brought Out Behind The Woodshed And Put Out Of Its Misery, This Is It

 It was all there.
 It actually wasn’t an undefeated team I “starred” on.
-We we actually 4-8, and lost to one team 60-0 and another 48-0.
+We were actually 3-5 or so, and lost one game 60-0 and another 48-0.
 And yes, it mentioned 3 players made all-conference, but doggone it…I wasn’t one of them.
 And as it turned out, that 4-year scholarship to play for the Golden Gophers?
 Gee, it turned out to be admission to a Vo-Tech for Radio Broadcasting.

 Uh…well, I knew it was one or the other.

 My kids, staring in horror at the photo you see here, said that I might have done better had I worn a helmet, but it did explain a lot about things that I did later in life.
 My kids remarked that you didn’t see a lot of football players wearing Buddy Holly glasses when they’re down in their stance.
 One of my Grandkids looked at the picture, burped and went out to ride the trike.